 This was a week to keep your eyes online as one interview after another popped up during the final countdown to the premiere.
 Writer Harutoshi Fukui, Scriptwriter Yuka Minakawa, Director Atsuki Sato, Composer Akira Miyagawa, Sanada voice Houchu Otsuka, Kodai voice Daisuke Ono and Dessler voice Koichi Yamadera all appeared individually and in combinations.
-We’ll cover them all in coming updates, but right now you can read the following:
+Read them at these links:

 June 8: Radio show